hwdsl2/setup-ipsec-vpn/README.md

 - <a href="http://cloud-images.ubuntu.com/trusty/current/" target="_blank">Ubuntu 14.04 (Trusty)</a> or <a href="http://cloud-images.ubuntu.com/precise/current/" target="_blank">12.04 (Precise)</a>
 - <a href="https://wiki.debian.org/Cloud/AmazonEC2Image/Jessie" target="_blank">Debian 8 (Jessie) EC2 Images</a>
 - <a href="https://aws.amazon.com/marketplace/pp/B00O7WM7QW" target="_blank">CentOS 7 (x86_64) with Updates HVM</a>
+- <a href="https://aws.amazon.com/marketplace/pp/B00NQAYLWO" target="_blank">CentOS 6 (x86_64) with Updates HVM</a> - Does NOT have cloud-init.
+Run script manually after creation.

 **OR**

-A dedicated server or any KVM- or XEN-based Virtual Private Server (VPS), with **freshly installed**:
+A dedicated server or any KVM- or Xen-based Virtual Private Server (VPS), with **freshly installed**:
 - Ubuntu 14.04 (Trusty) or 12.04 (Precise)
 - Debian 8 (Jessie)
 - Debian 7 (Wheezy) - A workaround is required.
 See below.
-- CentOS or Red Hat Enterprise Linux (RHEL) 6 or 7
+- CentOS / Red Hat Enterprise Linux (RHEL) 6 or 7

 OpenVZ VPS users should instead use <a href="https://github.com/Nyr/openvpn-install" target="_blank">Nyr's OpenVPN script</a>.